 If you or a family member needs to consult a doctor outside our opening hours, you can get in touch with our after-hours provider 13SICK (137 425).
 They will arrange a doctor to visit you at your location or home.
 This may come at a cost.
 When you ring them, we recommend you ask them about any fees that might apply to you and how you can pay.

 Feedback & complaints

 We value your feedback.
 In accordance with the Health Complaints Act 2016, the Health Complaints Commissioner recommends raising your concerns with us directly, as it is often the quickest and easiest way to resolve a complaint.

-Patient feedback forms are available from reception or we encourage you to call the clinic and speak to our practice manager to discuss your feedback.
+Patient feedback forms are available here to complete or we encourage you to call the clinic and speak to our practice manager to discuss your feedback.
 We have formal processes in place to review and follow up on all feedbacks.
 If you feel you are unable to take the complaint to us directly, or you are not happy with our response, you can contact the Health Complaints Commissioner Victoria.